BayajidAlam/GenTrandz/README.md

 ### Traffic

-Let us assume we have 100 million daily active users (DAU) with 1 million drivers and on average our platform enables 10 million rides daily.
-Let us assume we have 10000 active users(DAU)
-If on average each user performs 10 actions (such as request a check available product, addtoCart, checkout, etc.) we will have to handle 100000 requests daily.
+Let us assume we have 10000 daily active users (DAU).If on average each user performs 10 actions (such as request a check available product, addtoCart, checkout, etc.) we will have to handle 100000 requests daily.

 $$
 10000 \times 10 \space actions = 100000 \space /day